-Guidelines of the Code Corporate Governance Practices of the Company All newly appointed directors will have to retire at the next AGM following their appointments.
+All newly appointed directors will have to retire at the next AGM following their appointments.
 The retiring directors are eligible to offer themselves for re-election.
+The following directors will retire by rotation at the forthcoming AGM and have been re-nominated for re-election:

+Ronnie Teo Heng Hock (Article 100) Lee Gee Aik (Article 103)

-The following directors will retire by rotation at the forthcoming AGM and have been renominated for re-election: Rajan Menon (Article 100) Wu Kuang-hui (Article 100) The NC has recommended the nomination of the directors retiring by rotation for re- election at the forthcoming AGM.
+The NC has recommended the nomination of the directors retiring by rotation for re-election at the forthcoming AGM.
 The Board has accepted the NC's recommendation and accordingly, the above-mentioned directors will be offering themselves for re-election at the forthcoming AGM.

+Mr. Ronnie Teo, the Chairman of the NC, has accordingly abstained from reviewing and approving his own re-election.
+Similarly, Mr Lee Gee Aik has accordingly recused himself from participating in the discussion and recommendation on his nomination.

+Mr. Ang Miah Khiang, who will retire by rotation at the forthcoming AGM under Article 100 of the Articles, will not be offering himself for re-election at the forthcoming AGM.

-Mr Rajan Menon, a member of the NC, has accordingly abstained from reviewing and approving his own re-election.
-4.3 The NC determines the independence of each director annually based on the definitions and guidelines of independence set out in the Code.
-In respect of the financial year ended 31 December 2014, the NC performed a review of the independence of the directors.
-The NC has determined that the non-executive director, Mr Wu Kuang-hui, is non-independent.
-Mr Wu is a nominee of Evergreen International S.A., a substantial (9.98%) shareholder of the Company.
-The NC is satisfied that half of the Board comprises independent non-executive directors.
-4.4 Where a director has multiple board representations, the NC also considers whether or not the director is able to and has adequately carried out his duties as a director of the Company.
+The NC determines the independence of each director annually based on the definitions and guidelines of independence set out in the Code.
+In respect of the financial year ended 31 December 2015, the NC performed a review of the independence of the directors.
+The NC has determined that the non-executive director, Mr. Wu Kuang-hui, is non-independent.
+Mr. Wu Kuang-hui is a nominee of Evergreen International S.A., a substantial shareholder (9.98%) of the Company.

+The NC is satisfied that at least half of the Board comprises non-executive independent directors.

+Where a director has multiple board representations, the NC also considers whether or not the director is able to and has adequately carried out his duties as a director of the Company.
 The NC is satisfied that sufficient time and attention are being given by the directors to the affairs of the Company, notwithstanding that some of the directors have multiple board representations.

 The NC, with the concurrence of the Board, has decided not to fix a limit on the number of board representations of each director as it considers that the board representations presently held by its directors do not impede the performance of their duties to the Company.

-4.5 No alternate director has been appointed to the Board.
-4.6 The NC is responsible for identifying and recommending new board members to the Board, after considering the necessary and desirable competencies of the candidates which include; (i) academic and professional qualifications; (ii) industry experience; (iii) number of other directorships; (iv) relevant experience as a director; and (v) ability and adequacy in carrying out required tasks.
+- 4.5 No alternate director has been appointed to the Board. - The NC is responsible for identifying and recommending new board members to the Board, after considering the necessary and desirable competencies of the candidates which include: (i) academic and professional qualifications; (ii) industry experience; (iii) number of other directorships; (iv) relevant experience as a director; and (v) ability and adequacy in carrying out required tasks.

+The NC leads the process for Board appointments and makes recommendations to the Board.
+The integrated process of appointment includes:

+- i developing a framework on desired competencies and diversity on Board; - ii assessing current competencies and diversity on Board; - iii developing desired profiles of new directors; - iv initiating search for new directors including external search, if necessary; - v shortlisting and interviewing potential director candidates; - vi recommending appointments and retirements to the Board; and - vii election at general meeting. - 4.7 The profile of all Board members is set out in the section entitled 'Board of Directors'.
+The date of the directors' initial appointment and last re-election and their directorships are disclosed in Table 3.